-In order to perform research on human subjects at Children's Wisconsin, all investigators must obtain the approval of the Children's Wisconsin Institutional Review Board in accordance with Hospital policy.
+In order to perform research on human subjects at Children's Wisconsin Surgicenter, all investigators must obtain the approval of the Children's Wisconsin Institutional Review Board in accordance with CW's policy.
 Please refer to the Administrative Policy & Procedure: "Research: The Process of Conducting Research on Human Subjects at Children's Hospital of Wisconsin and Affiliates."
+Such projects must be approved by the Surgicenter Medical Executive Committee.